CaptainGG/ShieldPulse/README.md

 4. Run `uvicorn app.main:app --reload --app-dir apps/api`

 The web app is intentionally mock-friendly, so the case study still works even if the API is not running.

-## Portfolio Positioning

-This project is independent portfolio work inspired by mobile security analytics challenges.
-It is not affiliated with or based on internal Malwarebytes systems, data, or confidential materials.